niko-dellic/three-collapse/README.md

 - **Mouse**: Orbit camera around the scene
 - **Scroll**: Zoom in/out

-**Note**: The model demo requires GLB files in the `/public/models/` directory.
+**Note**: The World requires GLB files in the `/public/models/` directory.
 See `/public/models/README.md` for details on obtaining free 3D assets.

 ## Algorithm